patrickrauls/AWStour/SslWalkthrough.md

 # Remove? not ready for this yet
 # run your server
 # npm run forever
 ```

+### TODO
+make sure that your web site is being served at port 3000
+make the move to 8000 after certs are installed

 ### IP Tables
 Route incoming requests to the proper ports